AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/assign-profiles-aem.md

 After reading this document you should understand:

-* Why and how your team members are assigned to AEM as a Cloud Service product profiles.
+* What AEM product profiles are.
 * How to add team members to AEM User product profile.
 * How to add team members to AEM Administrators product profile.

 ## AEM Product Profiles {#aem-product-profiles}

-To be granted access to AEM as a Cloud Service, users must belong to one of two product profiles:
+To use AEM, your team members must be assigned to at least one AEM product profile.
+Permissions to access Cloud Manager will not suffice.
+Users must belong to one of two product profiles:

 * `AEM Users` - This group includes normal users who perform everyday content authoring tasks.
 * `AEM Administrators` - This group includes users who are responsible for advanced features or AEM.

-To use AEM, your team members must be assigned to at least one AEM product profile.
-Permissions to access Cloud Manager will not suffice.

 Every user assigned to an AEM product profile will also gain read-only access to Cloud Manager.
 Write access to Cloud Manager may be granted via other product profiles.

-## Pre-requisites {#prerequisites}
+## Prerequisites {#prerequisites}

 Before you start reading this section, you should have the following information available about your team who will use AEM.